vijayps-undefined53/practise_spring_kafka/README.md

 # practice_spring_kafka
-This is an application to produce and consume using kafak through spring for apache kafka.
+This is an application to produce and consume using kafka through spring for apache kafka.

 //Start And Stop Kafka
 installed kafka and zookeeper using brew